Baggi24/video-player/readme.txt

 3. [WordPress Video Player Demo 3 Full width Album](http://huge-it.com/wordpress-video-player-demo-3-full-width-album/)

 == Changelog ==

+= 1.2.0 =
+* 1) Changed function names, defines and classnames to have unique prefixes
+* 2) Fixed the issue with direct file access to plugin files
+* 3) Made further code optimization in order to meet required WordPress coding standards
+* 4) Added nonces for all _POST, _GET requests
+* 5) Removed unused code and comments
+* 6) Added validation and sanitation
+* 7) Made major bug fixing
+* 8) Solved issue with "forcing php sessions on all pages"
+* 9) Solved issue with calling files remotely (js,css)"
+* 10) Fixed the playing sound in the background when paused

 = 1.1.8 =
 * 1) We have fixed the bug with auto-play that had been reported by a user in the last support forum post.